-While watching some old home videos (yeah, we have a life), I learned a valuable radio programming lesson from my two year old son.
-Specifically, it reminded me of the two switch theory of radio programming.
+While watching some old home videos (yeah, we have a life), I learned a valuable lesson in radio programming from my two-year-old son.
+Specifically, it reminded me of the two-switch theory of radio programming.

 The video was of my kids playing with toys at Christmastime.
 Alex (then two years old) had an electric train with a simple on/off switch.
-He flipped the switch to make the train go, and then again to make it stop.
+He flipped the switch to make the train go, then flipped it again to make it stop.
 Pretty simple, right?

 Well, this train had a second power switch that provided the main power to the toy.
-His older brother Andrew (four) switched the main power off, and Alex immediately started crying and complained that the train was “broke.”
+His older brother Andrew (four) switched off the main power, and Alex immediately started crying and complained that the train was “broke.”

-Alex is like many radio programmers that fail to grasp the two switch theory factors in programming radio stations.
+Alex is like many radio programmers who fail to grasp the two switch theory factors in programming radio stations.

 In a world with more and more instant data (PPM, PD Advantage, M-Score analysis), we assume that programming decisions made today are reflected in the ratings tomorrow…or at least next week.
 In most cases, it’s a little more complex than that.